noquierouser/statamic-phone-number-fieldtype/README.md

 **+12015550123**
 **+61412345678**

-However, you probably want to render the number in the national format.
-For this you can use the modifier `e164_to_national`:
+However, if you prefer to render the number in the national format, you can utilize the `e164_to_national` modifier as follows:

 ```
 {{ phone_number | e164_to_national }}